 If your goal is to stay ahead of your competition and impress your peers, check out our list of the best newsletters for marketing you should subscribe to right away.

 Let’s check out some fantastic marketing newsletters.
 While these are great resources to help you learn and understand the various topics within marketing, nothing will replace you actually doing marketing on your own.

 1. The Daily Carnage

-The Daily Carnage is one of the best newsletters if you want to learn about marketing daily, as it sends marketing-related content every day.
-It’s a free marketing newsletter that delivers content on various channels like blogs, podcasts, and videos.
+Carney+Co. is a full-service agency specializing in developing and designing desktop, browser, and mobile platforms.
+The Daily Carnage is one of the best newsletters if you want a hand-picked list of great marketing content daily.
+Their newsletter provides you with amazing knowledge, the latest industry trends, and marketing best practices.
+It’s a free newsletter that delivers content on various channels like blogs, podcasts, and videos.

 4. Austin Kleon

 Austin Kleon’s weekly marketing newsletter is sent every Friday.
 This is a curated newsletter, meaning it does not have original content but links to blogs and posts from other websites that are highly beneficial.

 He shares a list of 10 interesting things he thinks are worth sharing, like writing, new art, marketing tips and tricks, interesting links, and more.
 He writes in a conversational and friendly tone that doesn’t sound like a marketing email.

 5. HubSpot Marketing Blog

 HubSpot Marketing blog is a free marketing-oriented email newsletter that shares the most insightful news and updates about marketing.
 You will get access to marketing-related topics such as tips to create better content, different marketing channels, and more.